-NEW for 2017-18: Students will provide income information from an earlier tax year.
-For example, for the upcoming 2018-19 academic year, students (and parents, as appropriate) will report their 2016 income and tax information, rather than their 2017 income and tax information.
+Starting with the 2017-2018 academic year: Students will provide income information from an earlier tax year.
+For example, for the upcoming 2019-20 academic year, students (and parents, as appropriate) will report their 2016 income and tax information, rather than their 2017 income and tax information.

 FAFSA Tips and Common Mistakes to Avoid

 DRT (Data Retrieval Tool).
 You may complete your FAFSA using this tool.
 This will ensure that the FAFSA income information you provide is accurate.
 For more information on the Data Retrieval Tool, visit: https://financialaidtoolkit.ed.gov/tk/learn/fafsa.jsp#irs-drt

 For FAFSA and more information on financial aid eligibility: How do I qualify for financial aid?